VScan: Rethinking Visual Token Reduction for Efficient Large Vision-Language Models: Empirical Analysis

 \looseness=-1 \textbf{Rethinking Textual Irrelevance Reduction}.
 While prior studies~\cite{chen2024image,zhang2024sparsevlm,lin2024boosting} have proposed effective \textit{text-aware approaches} for pruning visual tokens at early layers during LLM decoding, a critical question remains: \textit{Are early layers the optimal stage for pruning visual tokens to minimize their impact on the model’s final response?} To investigate this, we conduct three empirical studies on POPE~\cite{li2023evaluating} and GQA~\cite{hudson2019gqa}, analyzing how the model’s knowledge and predictions evolve during the decoding process:

 \looseness=-1 \begin{itemize} \item \textbf{Study 1}: \textit{How does position bias in token selection evolve across LLM layers?} Specifically, we visualize the distribution of the retained tokens selected by the attention score of the last instruction token~\cite{chen2024image} across LLM layers using LLaVA-1.5-7B.
 As shown in Figure~\ref{fig:study1} (\textit{Left}), early layers (\eg, layers 2 and 8) tend to select tokens at the bottom of the image, reflecting an \textit{inherent LLM position bias}, as the last instruction token primarily attends to nearby tokens and focuses on local context~\cite{vaswani2017attention,parmar2018image}, and flattened visual tokens from the bottom of the image are positioned closest to the instruction tokens in the sequence.
 As the LLM layers deepen, this undesirable position bias diminishes and the focus shifts toward the center of the image, which is more intuitive since the center of the image typically carries the most informative and task-relevant features~\cite{dosovitskiy2015discriminative,carion2020end}. \item \textbf{Study 2}: \textit{From which layer does the LLM begin to gather and process visual information?} We visualize the sum of attention received by all visual tokens from the last instruction token across different LLM layers using LLaVA-1.5-7B and Qwen-2.5-VL-7B in Figure~\ref{fig:study1} (\textit{Right}).
 The red curve in each plot highlights the layer-wise attention patterns directed towards visual information.
-We observe that the middle LLM layers are primarily responsible for interacting with the visual tokens, whereas the early and deep layers focus predominantly on processing textual information. \item \textbf{Study 3}: \textit{At which LLM layer do next-token predictions begin to converge?} In Figure~\ref{fig:study3}, we provide an interpretation of the hidden states across different LLM layers in LLaVA-1.5-7B.
+We observe that the middle LLM layers are primarily responsible for interacting with the visual tokens, whereas the early and deep layers focus predominantly on processing textual information. \item \textbf{Study 3}: \textit{At which LLM layer do next-token predictions begin to converge?} In Figure~\ref{fig:study3}, we provide an interpretation of the hidden states across different LLM layers using LLaVA-1.5-7B and LLaVA-NeXT-7B.
 Specifically, we feed the hidden states from each LLM decoding layer into the final linear projection layer to obtain vocabulary logits and intermediate next-token predictions.
-We observe that in more challenging open-ended tasks like GQA, the next-token predictions stabilize around LLM layer 20, whereas in simpler yes/no tasks such as POPE, the predictions converge earlier, around LLM layer 16. \end{itemize} \looseness=-1 These findings collectively suggest that early layers are suboptimal for pruning due to position bias and limited engagement with visual content.
+We observe that in more challenging open-ended tasks like GQA, the next-token predictions stabilize around LLM layer 20, whereas in simpler yes/no tasks such as POPE, the predictions converge earlier, around LLM layer 16.
+Our findings indicate that early layers are still forming core cross-modal semantics, and pruning them risks disrupting essential grounding.
+In contrast, by the middle layers, next-token predictions have largely stabilized, meaning that these layers contribute diminishing semantic change.
+This directly motivates pruning in the middle-to-late layers rather than the early layers. \end{itemize} \looseness=-1 These findings collectively suggest that early layers are suboptimal for pruning due to position bias and limited engagement with visual content.
 In contrast, pruning at middle layers is more appropriate as it better preserves critical cross-modal interactions and minimizes disruption to model predictions.